Optimal Adjustment Sets for Nonparametric Estimation of Weighted Controlled Direct Effect: Introduction

-In this work, we study the identification and nonparametric estimation of the $\WCDE$ given a known \emph{directed acyclic graph} (DAG) encoding the underlying causal structure.
-Our contributions are threefold.
-First, we establish necessary and sufficient conditions for \emph{valid adjustment sets} (VASs) that guarantee $\WCDE$'s unique identifiability—a prerequisite for meaningful estimation.
-Second, we derive the influence function for $\WCDE$.
-Lastly, we prove that its optimal adjustment set--defined as the covariate collection that minimizes asymptotic variance among all \emph{regular and asymptotically linear estimates} (RAL)--necessarily differs from ATE adjustment sets due to the required integration over mediator distributions.
-In particular, it typically includes all parents of the outcome variable, excluding the treatment.
+\textbf{Contributions\;\;} We study the identification and nonparametric estimation of WCDE given a known \emph{directed acyclic graph} (DAG).
+Our contributions are \emph{fourfold}.
+First, we establish necessary and sufficient conditions for \emph{valid adjustment sets} (VASs) that guarantee WCDE's identifiability (Lemma~\ref{lemma:adjustment_criterion}), a prerequisite for meaningful estimation.
+Second, we derive the \emph{influence function} (IF) for WCDE (Theorem~\ref{thm:IF}).
+Third, we prove that its optimal adjustment set--defined as the covariate collection that minimizes asymptotic variance among all \emph{regular and asymptotically linear} (RAL) estimates--necessarily differs from ATE adjustment sets due to the required integration over mediator distributions, and typically includes all parents of the outcome variable excluding the treatment (Theorem~\ref{thm:optimal_adjustment}).
 These theoretical advances enable more precise direct effect estimation in settings with mediator-confounder dependence.
+Lastly, we provide an efficient estimator, \emph{augmented inverse probability weighting} (AIPW), for WCDE, and numerically validate our theoretical results.

-The rest of the paper is organized as follows.
-Section~\ref{sec:WCDE_VAS} introduces graphical model notation, defines the $\WCDE$, and presents a criterion for VASs (Lemma~\ref{lemma:adjustment_criterion}).
-Section~\ref{sec:IF} introduces nonparametric estimation and the class of RAL estimators, and derives the influence function of $\WCDE$ in Theorem~\ref{thm:IF}.
-The asymptotic variance of any RAL is then determined by the variance of its influence function, which depends explicitly on the choice of the VAS.
-Section~\ref{sec:optimal_VAS} presents our main result on the optimal adjustment set for the $\WCDE$.
+\textbf{Outline\;\;} Section~\ref{sec:WCDE_VAS} introduces notation, defines WCDE, and presents criteria for VASs.
+Section~\ref{sec:IF} reviews nonparametric estimation and RAL estimators, and derives the IF of WCDE.
+The asymptotic variance of any RAL estimator is then determined by the variance of its IF, which depends explicitly on the choice of the VAS.
+Section~\ref{sec:optimal_VAS} presents the optimal VAS for WCDE.
+Section~\ref{sec: experiments} contains AIPW for WCDE and numerical results.
+Section~\ref{sec:discussions} discusses connections to the unknown-graph setting.